ecospend/PayByBankSDK-iOS/README.md

 ### CocoaPods

-To integrate PayByBank into your Xcode project using CocoaPods, add this to your Podfile:
+To integrate PayByBank into your Xcode project using CocoaPods, add this to your `Podfile`:

 ```
 pod 'PayByBank', :git => 'https://github.com/ecospend/PayByBankSDK-iOS.git', :tag => '1.0.0'

+# or

+pod 'PayByBank', '1.0.0'
 ```

 Then run `pod install`.

-In any file you'd like to use PayByBank in, don't forget to import the framework with `import PayByBank`

 ### Swift Package Manager